-Disclosure (January 1 - December 31, 2023) Quantity Units No. of data breaches, including leaks, thefts and losses of data 0 # Which stakeholders are affected?
-Stakeholder Issues That Influence Their Assessments and Decisions (in relation to data security) Stockholders - Data security and customer privacy - potential reputational impact t hat may lead to divestment Customers/Clients Data security: reliability and security of electronic banking channels Customer privacy Government/ Regulators Data security Customer privacy Compliance with laws and regulation Ability to conform to certain performance para meters Community Data security and customer privacy, which allow members of the community to decide whether to patronize the products and services of the organization - the organization's ability to attract potential customers in the community can affect its ability to implement its strategies and achieve its objectives Public, inc. media Data security and customer privacy - potential reputational impact
+Disclosure (January 1 - December 31, 2023) Quantity Units No. of data breaches s, including leaks, thefts and losses of data 0 # Which stakeholders are affected?
+Stakeholder Issues That Influence Their Assessments and Decisions (in relation to data security) Stockholders - Data security and customer privacy - potential reputational impact t that may lead to divestment Customers/Clients - Data security: reliability and security of electronic banking channels - Customer privacy - Data security Government/ - Customer privacy Regulators - Compliance with laws and regulation - Ability to conform to certain performance parameters Community Data security and customer privacy, which allow patronize the products and services of the organ potential customers in the community can affect achieve its objectives ization - the organiza tion's ability to attract Public, inc. media Data security and customer privacy - potential re putational impact